 - Dal makhani is ready.
 Serve hot with rice, roti, naan, or pulao.

-If you liked this recipe, check out this delicious Vegan Butter Chicken recipe we posted earlier.
+If you enjoyed this Vegan Dal Makhani recipe, check out this delicious Vegan Palak Paneer recipe I posted earlier.